Guy R. Gregg: Career

 As an Assemblyman, Gregg has sponsored legislation eliminating New Jersey's duplicative Sub Chapter S Corporation Tax as well as legislation which would allow vendors to retain 1% of the sales tax they collect, as compensation for administrative costs.
 The Assemblyman has also sponsored the 10-20-Life Law which permits extended penalties for offenders using weapons during the course of committing a crime.
 The Assemblyman advocates the 65 mph speed limit increase which he authored, as well as increased mass transportation for the area of the state.

 In 2002, Gregg said he would seek the Republican nomination for U.S. Senator.
 But he dropped out of the race on filing day and endorsed Jim Treffinger, the Essex County Executive and the front runner.
 Treffinger himself dropped out less than a week later after FBI agents raided his office as part of a big time scandal that later sent Treffinger to jail.

 Gregg served in the United States Marine Corps from 1972 to 1975, achieving the rank of First Lieutenant.

 Gregg graduated with a B.A. in 1972 from Monmouth College in Psychology.
 He was born in Brooklyn, New York, and currently resides in Long Valley in Washington Township, Morris County, New Jersey.

-District 24

-Each of the forty districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
-The other representatives from the 24th Legislative District for the 2006-2008 legislative session were: